 - Face coverings and masks must be worn at all times in accordance with Dartmouth and town of Hanover policies.

-- Adhere to all gathering and event policies.
+- Adhere to all gathering, event, and visitor policies.

 - The following locations on campus have been identified as reservable space for Dartmouth-recognized organizations to host assemblies:

 - Organizations planning a protest or demonstration should contact Conferences and Events to file appropriate paperwork for permission to hold the event at least two (2) business days prior to the event.
 The paperwork must include a permit with the town of Hanover.
 If appropriate permission is not secured, Dartmouth reserves the right to terminate the protest or demonstration.

 - Kemeny Courtyard is designated as a Freedom of Expression and Dissent location for spontaneous assembly.